vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### I replicate to a DR site; how will I decrypt my replicated virtual machines?

 Configure the Standard Key Provider identically on the target site.
+Make sure the KMS will be available in the event of a disaster!
+Do not replicate the KMS to an encrypted vSAN volume at the remote site that depends on that KMS.

 ### Do I need to set the Standard Key Provider to be the default before I remove the old provider?